phase2/frontend-docs/particle/architecture/component-structure.md

 ### component.twig
 This should serve as an example twig file that shows an inclusion of the new pattern, placed with example variables and layouts so that it will appear like an intended component when viewed in the demos.

 The default .twig file places a standard Twig-style `include` of your new component, but you can (and should) modify this page to meet your design system better.
-Look at the default patters for good examples of how to create a demo template.
+Look at the default patterns for good examples of how to create a demo template.

 ### component.md
 An additional readme that may describe how to use your demo, its implications, or others.
 By default the variables that a component requires are often documented here, in addition to in the component's _component.twig file.